silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 This file might have either `.css` or `.scss` as an extension.

-Once you have found it you should make a small change to it.
+Once you have found it you should make a small but visible change to it.
 Change the background color, for instance.

 Once that is done, you can add and commit those changes:

 `git add -v * && git commit -a -m "edited css to different background color`

+You can type those commands separately but the `&&` is a fancy way of saying "and then do...".
+It will only do the second thing if there were no errors in the first command.

 # Test your branch